DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/3.5 TFT Featherwing/Feather Weather MQTT/README.md

 - Default online lat/lon is set to Adafruit HQ location, ideally you'd also this this to your location

  # Pressure Warning Correlation:
- This is a screenshot from a website screenshot to show the built-in storm warning messages work very well.
+ This is a screenshot from a radar website to show the built-in storm warning messages work very well.
 ![Capture](https://user-images.githubusercontent.com/49322231/235323256-1daa61f0-caa2-432b-9cb6-3666e063a1fc.JPG)

 # Purpose: